sous-chefs/line/README.md

   add_to_list
     delim must be an array of 1 or 2 muli-character elements.
-      If one delimiter is given, the delimiter will proceed each entry and each entry will be followed by either the delimeter or a new line character. delim [","]
+      If one delimiter is given, it is assumed that either the delimiter or the given search pattern will proceed each entry and each entry will be followed by either the delimeter or a new line character: delim [","]
           People to call: Joe, Bobby, Karen
           People to call: Joe, Karen, Bobby
+          People to call: Bobby, Joe, Karen

       If two delimiters are given, they will suround each entry.
 For Example: delim ["(,",",)"]